Here are 12 facts that will completely change the way you think about red wine.

 2. Red wine’s health benefits come from tannin.

-Pretty much everything in wine that’s not alcohol or water is a type of polyphenol.
-Polyphenols include tannin, color pigment, wine aromas, resveratrol, and about 5,000 other plant compounds.
 Of these polyphenols, the most abundant in wine for health reasons are Procyanidins, which are a type of condensed tannin also found in green tea and dark chocolate.
-This compound is specifically associated with inhibiting cholesterol plaque in blood vessels, which is highly beneficial to heart health and longevity.
+This compound specifically inhibits cholesterol plaque in blood vessels, which is highly beneficial for heart health and longevity.

 3. Some red wines are better for you than others.